 I am an Assistant Professor of Environmental Management at Independent University, Bangladesh.
-I was a postdoctoral research fellow at theUniversity of the Sunshine Coast and University of Queensland, Australia before joining here.
-I am also the founding director of the Centre for Research on Land-use Sustainability, an online global platform aiming at research, consultancy, and decision-making on land-use related issues in the tropics with greater societal well-being sitting at the core of its principles.
-My previous study and research background includes coupled human and natural system dynamics with particular emphasis on sustainable use, management, and conservation of biodiversity and forests.
-I have been conducting research on forest-based rural livelihoods, non-timber forest products, ethnobotany, agroforestry, protected areas and on environmental governance.
-At present, my concentration is on conservation and climate change related issues with greater emphasis on applied research connected to forestry and other human land-use.
+I am also affiliated as a senior research fellow at theUniversity of the Sunshine Coast (Australia) and founding director of the Centre for Research on Land-use Sustainability, an online global platform aiming at research, consultancy, and decision-making on land-use related issues in the tropics with greater societal well-being sitting at the core of its principles.
+My previous research includes coupled human and natural system dynamics with particular emphasis on sustainable use, management, and conservation of forests and biodiversity.
+At present, my concentration is on conservation and climate change related issues with greater emphasis on applied research connected to forestry and other human modified land-use(s).
 In particular, I am enthusiastic to know the potential role of forests and/or other less modified natural landscapes as an ecological niche, their contribution in ecosystem functioning, and the influence of various human activities on their structure and performance.